dsindex/etagger/README.md

 - etc tips
   - save best model by using token-based f1. token-based f1 is slightly better than chunk-based f1
   - be careful for word lowercase when you are using glove6B embeddings. those are all lowercased.

+- Transformer
+  - the f1 of train/dev by token are relatively lower than the f1 of the BiLSTM. but after applying the CRF layer, those f1 by token are increased very sharply.
+  - does it mean that the Transformer is weak for collecting context for deciding label at the current position? then, how to overcome?
+  - revise the position-wise feed forward net
+    - padding before and after
+      - (batch_size, sentence_length, model_dim) -> (batch_size, 1+sentence_length+1, model_dim)
+    - conv1d with kernel size 3

 ### references